liuyonggsai/IIE-liuyong.github.io/_pages/about.md

 * My research interests lie in the general area of machine learning, particularly in large scale machine learning, autoML and model selection.

 # Recent News
+* July 4, 2021.
+A paper "General Approximate Cross Validation for Model Selection: Supervised, Semi-supervised and Pairwise Learning" was accepted at ACM MM 2021.
 * May 8, 2021.
 Two papers "Sharper Generalization Bounds for Clustering" and "Distributed Nystrom Kernel Learning with Communications" were accepted at ICML 2021.
 * Jan 13, 2021.
 A paper "Effective Distributed Learning with Random Features: Improved Bounds and Algorithms" was accepted at ICLR 2021.
 * Jun 5, 2020.
 A paper "Nearly Optimal Risk Bounds for Kernel K-Means" was accepted at ICML 2020.